If you experience breathing difficulties call triple zero (000) and follow the operator’s instructions. Be sure to tell them you are pregnant.

-Practising good hand and cough hygiene and avoiding people who have recently been overseas, if you can, are the best ways to avoid infection of COVID-19.
+You should also practise good hand and cough hygiene and avoid people who are unwell.
 It's also important that everyone in your household and immediate family does the same.
 If you have other children, teach them about the importance of good hygiene and how and when to wash their hands.

-- cover your coughs and sneezes with tissues and dispose of them straight away; wash your hands afterwards
+- Cover your coughs and sneezes with tissues and dispose of them straight away; wash your hands afterwards.

-- cough or sneeze into your (flexed) elbow
+- Cough or sneeze into your flexed elbow.

-- cough away from other people
+- Cough away from other people.

 What happens if I get COVID-19 while I am pregnant?